webdevfranciscco/notes-on-closures-on-a-js-file/README.md

 # notes-on-closures-on-a-js-file
-Some kind of cheatsheet on a JavaScript file, to collect interesting stuff about closures I may need to remember.
+Some kind of cheatsheet on a JavaScript file, to collect interesting stuff about closures I may need to remember...